v-m/PropagationAnalysis/README.md

 This framework is used in the following papers:

+- __Vincenzo Musco__, Antonin Carette, Martin Monperrus, Philippe Preux.
+A Learning Algorithm for Change Impact Prediction.
+5th International Workshop on Realizing Artificial Intelligence Synergies in Software Engineering, May 2016, Austin, USA.
 - __Vincenzo Musco__, Martin Monperrus, Philippe Preux.
 An Experimental Protocol for Analyzing the Accuracy of Software Error Impact Analysis.
-Tenth IEEE/ACM International Workshop on Automation of Software Test, May 2015, Florence, Italy.
+10th IEEE/ACM International Workshop on Automation of Software Test, May 2015, Florence, Italy.

+### Generated data

+Dataset generated for those papers can be found [here](https://github.com/v-m/PropagationAnalysis-dataset).

 ## How to use